Claudia Sträter

 • There’s no evidence it’s taking meaningful action to reduce or eliminate hazardous chemicals in manufacturing.

 Workers’ rights are central to our “People” rating, which assess brands’ policies and practices on everything from child labour to living wages and gender equality.
-Unfortunately, Claudia Sträter does not publish sufficient information.
-You have a right to know how the products you buy affect the issues you care about.
+Here we rate Claudia Sträter “Very Poor”.
+These are a few factors influencing its score:

 Brands’ animal welfare policies and, where applicable, how well they trace their animal-derived products are the focus of our “Animals” rating.
 Here we rate Claudia Sträter “Not Good Enough”.
 These are a few factors influencing its score: